 … well then, you’re a legend, and you’ve changed your patient’s world.

 I don’t give up on them though.
 I usually schedule them to come in for a review in a year.
-Quite often I find at that stage they have evolved psychologically, to the point where they are ready to accept help.
+Quite often I find at that stage they have reached a point where they are ready to accept help.